smartdevicelink/sdl_overview_guides/docs/Resumption/index.md

 # Application Data Resumption

 Data resumption is used when an application requests to restore data used in the previous ignition cycle after an unexpected disconnect.
-Resumption starts during the `ResgisterAppInterface` Request message processing.
+Resumption starts during the `RegisterAppInterface` request message processing.
 The application must include the hashID parameter in the request for SDL Core to recognize a previous connection and attempt to restore as much of the previous HMI state as possible.
 If the hashID received from mobile is correct, SDL Core will restore the following data to the HMI.

 - Menu Items (AddCommands)
 - Sub Menus